tonyjaimep/parker-back/README.md

 # Parker Backend

-This is a NestJS distributed application that acts as the backend for Parker, a parking lot management app.
+This is a NestJS distributed application that acts as the backend for Parker, a parking lot management and reservation app.

+## Architecture

+- `app-service` acts as a backend-for-frontend for the mobile app.
+It directs requests to the necessary services
+- `identity-service` manages user identity, authentication and authorization
+- `lots-service` manages parking lot data and availability
+- `reservations-service` manages parking reservations

 ## Local Development